Bike Skills Area at Upper Luther Burbank Park

 Jim

-JimEanes about 2 years ago
+JimEanes over 2 years ago

 Snake Hill is a fantastic place for kids of many ages to congregate and participate in active, challenging activities.
 The tone among the kids who ride there is always positive and nurturing.
 Our kids did ride their bikes there and back quite a lot.
 We love it.